- 2 large eggplants (baigan)

 - Let eggplants cool for few minutes.
 Scoop out the pulp from eggplants, discarding the seeds.
 Cut the pulp in small pieces or mash with a potato masher.

-- Heat oil in a frying pan or a wok.
+- Heat oil in a frying pan or a wok until shimmering, 2 to 3 minutes.
 Add cumin seeds and let it sizzle.
 Add garlic and sauté it until light golden brown, 2 minutes.
 Add scallions, green chili, all dry spices and sauté them for 2 to 3 minutes.
 Next add tomato and sauté until the mixture is almost dry, 2 to 3 minutes.

 - Add eggplant pulp, season with salt and stir everything.
 Cover the pan or wok and let eggplant cook for 7 to 10 minutes to blend all the flavors.
 If you want to add yogurt, add at this point, and let it warm through with eggplant for a minute.